 In addition to purchasing high yield bonds, the Fund may use derivatives and other techniques for investment, hedging and for efficient portfolio management.
-The Fund employs hedging transactions to convert the constituent currency exposures of the underlying assets of the Fund into the Base Currency.
 The Fund's derivatives may include, but are not limited to, futures, forward currency contracts, credit default swaps (single name and indices) and interest rate swaps.
 In particular, the Investment Manager intends to hedge the Fund's Base Currency against the currencies in which the underlying assets of the Fund are denominated.
 There may be certain currency exposures where it is impractical or not cost effective to apply the portfolio hedge, but the intention is that the Fund will operate a target hedge ratio of 100%.